Comment on the

 abundance of meat and drink at such banquets as these.

-by men who were imbued with the true spirit of philosophy both in
+being commemorated by men who were imbued with the true spirit of

-their dispositions and in their discourses, Plato and Xenophon, for
+philosophy both in their dispositions and in their discourses, Plato

-they recorded them as events worthy to be had in perpetual
+and Xenophon, for they recorded them as events worthy to be had in

-recollection, looking upon it that future generations would take
+perpetual recollection, looking upon it that future generations

-them as models for a well managed arrangement of future banquets;
+would take them as models for a well managed arrangement of future

-(58) but nevertheless even these, if compared with the banquets of
+banquets; (58) but nevertheless even these, if compared with the

-the men of our time who have embraced the contemplative system of
+banquets of the men of our time who have embraced the contemplative

-life, will appear ridiculous.
-Each description, indeed, has its own
+system of life, will appear ridiculous.
+Each description, indeed,

-pleasures, but the recorded by Xenophon is the one the delights of
+has its own pleasures, but the recorded by Xenophon is the one the

-which are most in accordance with human nature, for female
+delights of which are most in accordance with human nature, for

-harp-players, and dancers, and conjurors, and jugglers, and men who
+female harp-players, and dancers, and conjurors, and jugglers, and

-do ridiculous things, who pride themselves much on their powers of
+men who do ridiculous things, who pride themselves much on their

-jesting and of amusing others, and many other species of more
+powers of jesting and of amusing others, and many other species of

 entertainment recorded by Plato is almost entirely connected with